Mr-LMN/fitness-rpg/README.md

 available.
 The voice defaults to a male British accent at a slower rate, providing a clear, serious delivery for players who struggle with reading or who are visually impaired.

+## Character Creation

+When creating your hero you must choose a workout focus of **cardio** or **strength**.
+Selecting cardio adjusts the logger to track duration and distance, while strength tracks sets, reps and weight.
+The default cardio exercise suggestions come from [`src/data/cardioExercises.js`](src/data/cardioExercises.js).